 - There are different Categories of Membership:

-Full member – a manufacturer or installer (or both) or test house of high security perimeter protection products that can meet the full member membership criteria.
+A manufacturer or both manufacturer and installer or test house of high security perimeter protection products that can meet the full member membership criteria.

-Associate member – organisations who have legitimate interest in the high security perimeter protection market sector and who are manufacturers or installers that currently do not altogether meet the requirements for full membership.
-Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. security consultants, relevant government departments, utility companies).
+Organisations who have legitimate interest in the high security perimeter protection market sector and who are manufacturers or installers that currently do not altogether meet the requirements for full membership.
+Associate Membership is also available for other organisations who are neither manufacturers nor installers but still have legitimate interest in external perimeter protection (e.g. relevant government departments, utility companies).

-Each Member may pay such initial sum by way of entrance fee on becoming a Member and will pay such annual or other periodical contributions, calculated on such basis and payable at such time or times as agreed by the Members in General Meeting.
+Each Member will pay such annual or other periodical contributions, calculated on such basis and payable at such time or times as agreed by the Members in General Meeting

 Resignation and Termination of Membership